holepunchto/libpearsync/README.md

 No allocs*
 No fuzz

-... unless you send > 1024 messages in one tick
+__... unless you send > 1024 messages in one tick, at which stage an extra buffer is allocated__

 ## Usage